 Check out this video for a step-by-step demonstration.

 Your bathing method won’t change too much as your kiddo enters his toddler stage.
-You will want to
+You’ll want to:

-- Fill the tub, sink, or basin with a few inches of water, or until it reaches your baby’s waist.
+- Fill the tub, sink, or basin with a few inches of water, or until it reaches your child’s waist.

 - Place your child into the water.